-Based on salinity preferences, clearnose skate would presumably most likely be present in summer and fall.
-However, it appears unlikely that clearnose skate would be present in substantial numbers in the Barren Island vicinity based on their general preference for higher salinities and greater depths (Table 3).
+Based on salinity preferences, clearnose skate would most likely be present in summer and fall.
+However, it appears unlikely that clearnose skate would be present in substantial numbers in the Barren Island vicinity based on existing survey data and their general preference for higher salinities and greater depths (Table 6).
 If skates are present, juvenile and adults are good swimmers and should easily be able to avoid disturbance from dredging and construction in warm weather months.
-However, individuals may be less able to physically avoid disturbance in cold water months if they are present.
+However, any windowpane flounder that venture too close to the dredge intake could be entrained and destroyed.
+Individuals may be less able to physically avoid disturbance in cold water months if they are present.
 Overall, direct impacts to clearnose skate individuals appear to be unlikely to occur.

-While Barren Island waters lie within clearnose skate EFH salinity preferences, the waters are generally shallower then clearnose skate preferences.
-Sampling data from multiple sources do not clearly support that Barren Island waters constitute EFH for clearnose skate.
-Accordingly, it appears likely that Barren Island waters constitute marginal clearnose skate EFH, or perhaps do not constitute clearnose skate.
+While the South borrow area lies within clearnose skate EFH salinity preferences, the waters are generally shallower than clearnose skate preferences.
+Sampling data from multiple sources do not clearly support that South borrow area waters constitute EFH for clearnose skate.
+Accordingly, it appears likely that South borrow area waters constitute marginal clearnose skate EFH, or perhaps do not constitute clearnose skate EFH.
 As such, any impacts to clearnose skate open water EFH would be negligible to minor.